on3iro/cookiecutter-flask/README.md

 to be made available to flask (e.g. the secret key).
 Check those lines which are marked with a ```TODO```-command inside **settings.py**.
 The secret key for example can be stored inside an environment variable.
-To store your environment variable inside the virtualenvironment just add a line like the following to **env/bin/activate**:
+To store your environment variable inside the virtualenvironment just add lines like the following to **env/bin/activate**:

     <YOUR_APP_NAME>_SECRET='extremely_secret_key_you_wont_be_able_to_guess'
+    export <YOUR_APP_NAME>_SECRET

 To quickly generate a secret key you can use open the interactive python shell, and type the following commands: